-Many must be wondering what a conveyance solicitor is and how do they help?
-A conveyancing solicitor is a legal representative who assists in transferring the property papers from one owner to another.
+Many must be wondering what a conveyance solicitor is and how they help.
+A conveyancing solicitor is a legal representative who assists in transferring property papers from one owner to another.
 They do the administrative and legal checks before making the contract and the final exchange.

 Roles of a conveyance solicitor

 The prime roles performed by a solicitor are as follows: